Top 40 Best Modern Baseboard Ideas – Luxury Architectural Trim Designs

 2. Simple Modern Baseboard Ideas

 The simplest of modern baseboards may make it appear that they were not given any thought at all, but that’s usually far from the case.
-Never underestimate the power of simplicity in design.
+Never underestimate the power of simplicity in interior design.
 If you have a modern or minimalist home, you already understand this concept.
-Completely flat baseboards are just the accent needed between the wall and floor in an industrial, warehouse, or other simply-designed home.
-They enhance a space without taking anything away from the other elements of design.
+Completely flat baseboards are just the accent needed between the wall and floor in an industrial, warehouse, or other simply designed home.
+This simple design enhances a space without taking anything away from the other elements of design.

 These modern baseboards become more noticeable when you increase their height.
-Instead of a standard size, add a few inches to make your baseboards eight inches or taller.
-A room with high ceilings can carry the weight of a tall baseboard, making it a nice place to add a subtle accent color or show off a beautifully stained wood finish.
+Instead of a standard size, add a few inches to make your eight inches or taller.
+A room with a can carry the weight of a , making it a nice place to add a subtle accent color or show off a beautifully stained finish.

-Simple design decisions can make the difference between a harsh, angular modern living space and one that feels welcoming.
-You can make your baseboard corners more interesting by cutting off the standard mitered corners, creating a flat edge.
-If a single plank is too boring for your room, bump out the bottom of your baseboards with a one-inch thick strip of molding.
+corners more interesting by cutting off the standard mitered corners, creating a flat edge.
+If a single plank is too boring for your room, bump out the bottom of your with a one-inch thick strip of . decisions can make the difference between a harsh, angular modern space and one that feels welcoming.
+You can make your

 3. Painted Modern Baseboard Ideas

 Unless you buy a baseboard made from metal, vinyl, PVC, or another ready-to-install material, you will need to paint your baseboards.
 While white is the classic color for baseboards, there is no reason that you have to use it.
 In fact, this often-forgotten zone can be a place to inject a bit of color into your rooms.